-The old fashioned chocolate eclair recipe comes from America's most famous cooking school of the nineteenth century, The School of Cooking in Boston.
-It does require a little preparation time, but it's an easy recipe to make, and the eclairs taste absolutely delicious.
+The homemade chocolate eclair recipe comes from America's most famous cooking school of the nineteenth century, The School of Cooking in Boston.
+It does require a little preparation time, but it's an easy recipe to make, and the old fashioned eclairs taste absolutely delicious.

 Miss Parloa's New Cook Book (1880)